 In addition to the day-to-day experience, a range of activities and experiences will be available to very able students to include: UK Maths Challenge; BBC School News Report in English; G&T trips to London to focus on areas such as art, design technology and humanities; ‘STEM’ club in Science; English Speaking Union’s Public Speaking competition; Rotary Club’s Creative Writing competition; extra-curricular clubs in PE, Drama, Music , including opportunities to learn instruments; programming within ICT; the ‘Philosophy for Children’ programme run by our English Faculty; Library reading lists for our most able students and the Southern Schools’ Book Award; extra-curricular teaching for able students to support additional GCSEs in Modern Foreign Languages and PE; specialist coaches and experiences within PE (e.g. rugby; cricket; tennis); and our successful Duke of Edinburgh Award Scheme – at Bronze and Silver Level.

 Chailey School has worked hard in recent years to improve and increase access for disabled students to all parts of the school premises.
-Recent developments include wheelchair ramps, a levelling of school entrances and the installation of three lifts.
+The recently built new main building provides disabled access to all areas of the building.